ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

 Let's look at one of the simplest operators: the `IS NULL` operator handled by `cg_expr_is_null`

-Note: this code has a simpler signature because it's actually part of codegen for `cg_expr_is` which has the general contract.
+>NOTE: this code has a simpler signature because it's actually part of codegen for `cg_expr_is` which
+>has the general contract.

 ```c
 // The code-gen for is_null is one of the easiest.
 The recursive call